delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 I told you we would use another `data-on` action earlier and here it is. `data-on-load` will perform this request when the page loads.
 If you check things out now you should see a feed that updates using SSE upon loading.
 Cool!

-Datastar supports all the verbs wiithout requireing a `<form>` element such as `GET, PUT, DELETE...` and so on.
+Datastar supports all the verbs without requiring a `<form>` element such as `GET, PUT, DELETE...` and so on.

 So that concludes our primer!
 Check out the full code for our Node example [here](/examples/node).

 If you're still here I imagine you want to know more.
 Let's define things a little better.

 ## A Better View

-To be more precise, think of Datastar as an extension to HTML [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
+To be more precise, think of Datastar as an extension to HTML's [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
 Using attributes, you can introduce state to your frontend, then access it anywhere in your DOM, or a backend of your choice.
 You can also setup events that trigger endpoints, then respond with HTML that targets fragments of your DOM.

 - Declare global state: `data-store = "{foo: ''}"`
 - Link-up HTML elements to state slots: `data-model = "foo"`